Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Your one-stop-shop for all the practical tips you need.

-Travel sites try to draw your attention to the vacation deal you’re getting, and in turn, potentially downplay other costs, such as fees or taxes.
-But, on the other hand, there can also be some sweet perks included that change a price from seeming over-the-top to completely reasonable.
+Travel sites try to draw your attention to the vacation deal you're getting, potentially downplaying other costs, such as fees or taxes.
+On the other hand, there can also be some sweet perks included that change a price from seeming over-the-top to completely reasonable.

 Hidden costs when booking with the best travel package sites